Nicolas Thurin, Ph.D.

 A CONVERSATION WITH NICOLAS THURIN

 Tell me more about Catalent’s scientific community.
-How can it overcome obstacles in developing new drug products?
+How does it overcome obstacles in developing new drug products?

 ACCESS NICOLAS’S POSTERS AND PRESENTATIONS